MohammadNoorAbuAsbe/coding-assistant/README.md

 - **Web search** — Tavily integration for fetching up-to-date web content
 - **Question tool** — asks the user for decisions with multiple-choice options
 - **OpenRouter headers** — sends `HTTP-Referer` and `X-Title` for OpenRouter rankings
+- **ANSI color rendering** — renders markdown to ANSI colors for console output
+- **Path validation** — validates and sanitizes file paths for security

 ## Prerequisites